-Contrary to commercial sundial sold in garden shops and designed for an average latitude, your sundial can be customized specifically for your location.
+Contrary to commercial sundials sold in garden shops and designed for an average latitude, your sundial can be customized specifically for your location.
 The location is defined by its latitude, its longitude and its time zone.

-Shadows includes a database of 3,500 locations already configured.
+Shadows includes a database of 5,500+ locations already configured.
 You may also want to add your favorite locations.
 For a sundial marking solar time, only the latitude matters.
-For a sundial of civil time which includes the longitude correction, longitude and time zone will be required.
+Sundials marking civil time (as shown on clocks and smartphones) require longitude and time zone correction.
+Other location files can be downloaded from the page www.shadowspro.com/en/downloadlocations.html, with a total of more than 300,000 locations, compatible with the Shadows database.

-A precision of 1 arc-minute is enough for the longitude as it corresponds to 1 km to 1.5 km of distance in the East-West direction.
+A precision of 1 arc-minute is enough for the longitude as it corresponds to 1 km to 1.5 km of distance in the east-west direction.
 With a precision of 1 arc-second, you can reach 20 meters.